rsouza/Python_Course/README.md

-#Change is here ## An introductory and intermediate course on Python
+An introductory and intermediate course on Python

 ### Topics